sparkflows/sparkflows-docs/docs/user-guide/git-integration/import-project.rst

 Import Project
 =================

-You can Import project from git using configured Git repo as well as others repos.
+Sparkflows allows you to either import a project from git using a configured Git repo or another repos.
+The document below describes the ways you can Import projects using different repositories.

 - Go to project-list page.
 - Click on the ``New Project`` button.